abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/index.rst

-FinGPT-Powered Agents Framework: Modular Financial Agents via MCP
+FinGPT-Powered Agents Framework: Financial Agents via MCP
 =================================================================

 Welcome to the documentation for the **FinGPT-Powered Agents Framework**, a modular architecture designed to facilitate the creation of sophisticated financial agents through the use of the Model Context Protocol (MCP).